 When methamphetamine is used for an extended period, users often lose weight and become gaunt and haggard.
 Methamphetamine also creates mental changes in users: paranoia, aggression, irritability and even psychosis.
 Increased strain on the heart and accelerated heart rate can predispose the user to stroke.

-Southeast Asian methamphetamine travels to Taiwan, the Phillippines, North Korea and Australia.
+Southeast Asian methamphetamine travels to Taiwan, the Philippines, North Korea and Australia.

-US Production: For many years, methamphetamine was usually made in small "mom and pop" labs in rural areas.
+US Production: For many years, methamphetamine was usually made in small “mom-and-pop” labs in rural areas.
 Production facilities were small and only one or a few ounces would be made in any production cycle lasting a few days.
 In 2004, states began passing laws that restricted the over-the-counter sale of cold medications containing pseudoephedrine.
 As a result, this precursor chemical became far more unavailable to these small lab operators.
 Mexican drug trafficking organizations began to establish large labs in Mexico and in the Central Valley of California.
-Mexican drug smugglers just added methamphetamine to the cocaine, marijuana and heroin they were running across the border.
-A few years later, mom and pop labs saw a resurgence when a new method of methamphetamine production was developed, called the "Shake and Bake" method.
+Mexican drug smugglers just added methamphetamine to the cocaine, marijuana, and heroin they were running across the border.
+A few years later, mom-and-pop labs saw a resurgence when a new method of methamphetamine production was developed, called the “Shake and Bake” method.
 This method utilized two-liter soda bottles to mix the chemicals and allow the methamphetamine to crystallize, meaning that large labs with lots of equipment and cooking heat sources were no longer needed.
-This method also produced more methamphetamine out of less pseudophedrine or cold medication.
-So meth cooks could acquire smaller amounts of cold medication and still produce saleable amounts of methamphetamine.
+This method also produced more methamphetamine out of less pseudoephedrine or cold medication.
+So meth cooks could acquire smaller amounts of cold medication and still produce salable amounts of methamphetamine.